 Despite these challenges, there are lessons we can learn from COGs that have already gone through the 6th cycle allocation process.
 For one, there are a variety of rich datasets—including measures of opportunity, segregation, and job access—that COGs who have yet to finalize their 6th cycle methodologies could incorporate and adapt to better ensure each city’s RHNA allocation represents its fair share of the housing need.
 Putting more weight on these objective, external data sources, and less weight on factors that might allow local input to stymie equity goals—such as the land use projections in the SCS—could help ensure allocations are fair and objective.
 Further, COGs can do more to incorporate strategies that simultaneously promote RHNA’s equity and environmental objectives—rather than pitting these objectives against one another—such as promoting a better jobs-housing balance.
 These lessons may not only be useful to COGs who have yet to finalize their 6th cycle methodologies, but can also be applied by COGs looking to improve their 7th cycle methodologies, local cities working on their draft Housing Elements, and legislators looking to introduce new legislation to further refine the RHNA process.

-Given the importance of this issue, the Terner Center is hosting a roundtable discussion on the RHNA allocation process and California’s fair housing obligations in August.
-Join us for the conversation, which will take place on Thursday, August 20 from 3:00 to 4:30 pm, by registering at this link.
+Given the importance of this issue, the Terner Center hosted a roundtable discussion on the RHNA allocation process and California’s fair housing obligations in August 2020.
+Watch the video of the panel discussion our website here.